Wednesday, 12 December 2012

 Laser treatment

-Two major kinds of scar laser treatment exist:1.
-Getting rid of the epidermis (the outer layer of skin) - The skin needs to be protected from infection after this sort of procedure.
+1. Getting rid of the epidermis (the outer layer of skin) - The skin needs to be protected from infection after this sort of procedure.

 2. Treatment to the dermis (located below the epidermis) - The second kind of laser treatment does not involve the epidermis, but instead the deeper layer of the skin, called the dermis.